ddiana/CellECT/README.md

 CellECT_create_workspace_directories [path_to_workspace, workspace_name]
 ```

-If the path_to_workspace and workspace_name parameters are not provided, the application will request the user to celect a directory in which to create the workspace, as shown below.
+If the path_to_workspace and workspace_name parameters are not provided, the application will request the user to select a directory in which to create the workspace, as shown below.
 Next, the user will be prompted from the console to provide the desired workspace name.

 ![Workspace creation tool directory dialog](CellECT/doc/md_figures/workspace_creation_dialog.png "Workspace creation tool dialog")